agonzalezro/python-opensubtitles/README.md

 # First steps

+Typicall import and creation of the OpenSubitles wrapper.

     >>> from pythonopensubtitles.opensubtitles import OpenSubtitles
     >>> os = OpenSubtitles()

 # Login

+To most of the OpenSubtitles methods you must send a token, this token is given to you by the api after the use of the login method.

     >>> token = os.login('bad@mail.com', 'badpassword')
     >>> assert token == None